Moonshine-kels/100-days-of-code/r1-log.md

 Thoughts: I got distracted and didn't feel satisfied with my results will do better the next day.

 ### R1D3
  I have compeleted applied accessibility section for the Responsive Web Design Certificate.

+I am trying to do the exercises of Hashes on Open App Academy and man it is super difficult to complete.
+I can never seem to figure it out myself and always look at the hints and solutions.
+Idk if it is just me that I do not understand it and give up too easily or if I need a tutuor to help me lol.
+Nevertheless, I am not going to give up.
+I'm going to try harder than last time and will try to figure it out even if it rips my brains out.
+I'll go back to my notes look at the previous exercises and do them!!